-Motivated employees are the key to the company's success, and this is exactly what expresses the basic approach of KOMUNÁLNA poisťovňa within human resource management processes based on creating the most suitable working environment and conditions for employees.
+The key to the company's success are satisfied and motivated employees and this also represents the basic approach of KOMUNÁLNA poisťovňa within the framework of human resources management processes, which is based on creating a quality working environment and adequate conditions for employees.

-What is important to employees, how satisfied they are, what they need most and what could improve their work performance, all of this is monitored by the company through regular surveys.
-On the basis of their analyses, decisions are taken to adjust benefits, including financial ones, improve working conditions, promote open communication and also in the area of digitalization.
-The company promotes work flexibility and work-life balance.
+The effectiveness of the HR policy is regularly assessed through employee satisfaction surveys.
+It is determined what is important to employees, how satisfied they are, what they need most and what would help to positively influence their work results.
+Based on these analyses, decisions are made to adjust benefits, including financial ones, improve working conditions, support open communication and also in the area of digitalization.